Coherent Phonon Pairs and Rotational Symmetry Breaking of Charge Density Wave Order in the Kagome Superconductor CsV$_3$Sb$_5$

 We first examine the phonon spectra of the two $C_6$-symmetric 2 $\times$ 2 $\times$ 1 CDW orders, SD and ISD, to see if they match with our observed phonon spectrum.
 Fig. \ref{fig6}a shows the DFT calculated $A_{1g}$ phonon spectrum of SD and ISD phases in the relevant frequency region.
 Both phases lack the observed 1.3 and 3.1 THz phonon pairs and the 1.84 THz mode from our TR-reflectivity measurements.

 Thus, we need to consider a modulation along c axis of the CDW order, which is consistent with previous X-ray diffraction studies\cite{li2021observation, kautzsch2023structural}.
 We first examine the two most reported 2 $\times$ 2 $\times$ 2 CDW states (Fig. \ref{fig6}b): either ISD + ISD with interlayer $\pi$ phase shift (MLL), where the $C_6$ rotational symmetry is broken, or SD + ISD without interlayer $\pi$ phase shift (LLL), where $C_6$ is preserved.
 The calculated fully-symmetric $A_g$ ($A_{1g}$) mode frequencies in the ISD + ISD with interlayer $\pi$ phase shift (SD + ISD without interlayer $\pi$ phase shift) CDW order has been listed in Table \ref{table-1} and plotted in Fig. \ref{fig6}b.
 The MLL phase agrees with our TR-reflectivity results better, with the frequency difference of the two $A_g$ modes near 3.1 THz closer to the observed value.
 The MLL phase also hosts an $A_g$ mode at 1.67 THz that matches the observed 1.84 THz phonon.
 This $A_g$ mode comes from the $C_6$-breaking induced split of an $E_{2g}$ mode at 1.73 THz in 2 $\times$ 2 $\times$ 1 ISD phase (Table \ref{table-1}) ($E_{2g}$ $\rightarrow$ $A_g + B_{1g}$).
 However, MLL only shows one $A_g$ mode near 1.3 THz, which fails to explain the observed two close modes near 1.3 THz.
 For the LLL phase, although it has two $A_{1g}$ phonon pairs near 1.3 THz and 3.1 THz, their frequency differences are too large to match the measured values of our observed 1.3 THz and 3.1 THz phonon pairs.
 Also, no $A_{1g}$ mode in LLL matches well with our observed 1.84 THz mode.
 Finally, our previous birefringence measurement indicates $C_6$ symmetry breaking\cite{xu2022three}, contradictory to the preserved $C_6$ in LLL.
+In short, either MLL or LLL cannot explain our observed coherent phonon spectrum in CsV$_3$Sb$_5$.